 As stated before, the challenges faced by a Bay Area so vulnerable to flooding, rising sea levels, and earthquakes are pervasive.
 Achieving meaningful resilience will require better integration between local and regional transportation, land use, environmental, and climate change adaptation and mitigation plans in the future.
-It will also require an approach that extends beyond the risks to specific properties, assets, and jurisdictions and creates a comprehensive regional adaptation plan for the Bay Area.
+It will also require an approach that extends beyond the risks to specific properties, assets, and jurisdictions and creates a comprehensive, integrated Regional Resilience Plan for the Bay Area.